getsentry/sentry-javascript/MIGRATION.md

 # Upgrading from 7.x to 8.x

+## Removal of the `MetricsAggregator` integration class and `metricsAggregatorIntegration`

+The SDKs now support metrics features without any additional configuration.

 ## Removal of the `tracingOrigins` option

 After its deprecation in v7 the `tracingOrigins` option is now removed in favor of the `tracePropagationTargets` option.